CorentinDeblock/BackendBasicSkills/README.md

 ## Project Description

 This project is a backend service built with Node.js and TypeScript, containerized using Docker.
-It provides [brief description of what your service does].
+It provides basic example for a backend.
+This "project" is for educationnal purpose only and should never be use in production.

 ## Prerequisites